 A membership of a Patient Organisation is not considered collaboration or support if the price reflects a genuine membership.
-If the price is higher than a membership, the payment will be considered a support, and the rules for collaboration with a Patient Organisation must therefore be complied with.
+If the price is higher than the cost of an actual membership, it will be considered a general support to the patient organisation that is not linked to a specific project/professional event.
+This means that it is not possible for a pharmaceutical company to pay for a membership to a patient organisation if the price exceeds the cost of a real membership.
 The name of the membership (e.g., business partnership, business quotas, etc.) is not the deciding factor.
 What matters is the price of membership and whether this should be seen as a collaboration or simply a regular membership.
 Please note that the assessment above only applies to pharmaceutical companies, as Patient Organisations, in accordance with Article 21 of the Advertising Order, must report all collaborations with pharmaceutical companies that provide value to the Patient Organisation.
 Section 21.01 of the Advertising Order states that: "A Patient Organisation must publish on its website all financial benefits, including financial sponsorships (money) and in kind, which the Organisation has received from pharmaceutical companies.".
 The publication must take place in such a way that the amount of financial support from each individual pharmaceutical company appears on the Patient Organisation's website, cf. Section 21,02 of the Advertising Order.